Obiohagwu/olmo-hybrid-speech/README.md

 # OLMo-Hybrid Speech

-Small-scale speech codec language modeling with an OLMo-Hybrid / Gated DeltaNet-style decoder.
+A small-scale speech codec language modeling with an OLMo-Hybrid / Gated DeltaNet-style decoder.

 This repo contains the code, sampling pipeline, and report source for a 21.9M-parameter pilot trained on LJ Speech tokenized with EnCodec 24 kHz.
-The goal was narrow: test whether a small hybrid recurrent-attention backbone can learn enough speech-token structure to generate clearly speech-like audio without text conditioning.
+The goal was primarily to test whether a small hybrid recurrent-attention backbone can learn enough speech-token structure to generate clearly speech-like audio without text conditioning.